Is the Supreme Court about to shift power to Republicans for the next decade?

 In testimony before Congress in March 2018, Ross said the Justice Department had “initiated” the request for the citizenship question.
 But internal communications show that Ross first raised the idea and aggressively lobbied for the Justice Department to request its inclusion on the census.

 Ross also told members of Congress he had not discussed the question with White House officials, but he later admitted that he had conversations about it with “senior administration officials,” including anti-immigration hardliners.
-Then-White House chief strategist Steve Bannon put Ross in touch with Kris Kobach, the vice chair of the administration’s voter fraud commission, who told Ross it was “essential” that the citizenship question be added to the 2020 census.
+Then-White House chief strategist Steve Bannon put Ross in touch with Kris Kobach, vice chair of the administration’s voter fraud commission, who told Ross it was “essential” that the citizenship question be added to the 2020 census.

 Kobach never mentioned the Voting Rights Act in an email to Ross in July 2017 but wrote that the absence of a citizenship question “leads to the problem that aliens who do not actually ‘reside’ in the United States are still counted for congressional apportionment purposes.”
 That suggested that a key reason for adding the citizenship question was to allocate political representation on the basis of the number of legal residents in a district or state rather than the total population, a radical change that would significantly diminish political representation for areas with large numbers of immigrants, like New York and California.
 (Some conservatives groups have taken this a step further by pushing for only citizens to be counted.)